sitebay/docs/articles/guides/common-problems/2/index.md

 'WordPress.org'
 WordPress Beginner's Guide

-Welcome to the WordPress Beginner’s Guide by Site Bay!
-Starting your first website can feel like a huge step, but with WordPress and Site Bay, it’s easier than you might think.
+Welcome to the WordPress Beginner’s Guide by SiteBay!
+Starting your first website can feel like a huge step, but with WordPress and SiteBay, it’s easier than you might think.
 Here’s how to get your site off the ground and into the world.

-\#\# Getting Started with WordPress on Site Bay
+\#\# Getting Started with WordPress on SiteBay
-\#\#\# Step 1: Sign Up with Site Bay
+\#\#\# Step 1: Sign Up with SiteBay

-First things first, you’ll need a Site Bay account.
+First things first, you’ll need a SiteBay account.
 Signing up is quick and easy, plus, you can start on a free plan and upgrade as your site grows.

 \#\#\# Step 2: Create Your First Site

-Using the Site Bay dashboard, create your new site.
+Using the SiteBay dashboard, create your new site.
 If you’re unsure about the details, Site Bot can guide you through the process – just ask it to set up your site for you.

 \#\#\# Step 3: Choose Your Theme